WGC-HSBC Champions: 2009: Elevated to WGC status

 The event became a World Golf Championship in 2009 on the European Tour.
-The field consists primarily of winners of the most important tournaments around the world since the previous WGC-HSBC Champions tournament.
-Each of the six member tours are allocated a certain number of tournaments from their tour (from 4 to 20), although these tournament must meet a minimum entry requirement.
-Co-sanctioned tournaments are assigned to one tour only.
+The field consisted primarily of winners of the most important tournaments around the world since the previous WGC-HSBC Champions tournament.
+Each of the six member tours were allocated a certain number of tournaments from their tour (from 4 to 20), although these tournament had to meet a minimum entry requirement.
+Co-sanctioned tournaments were assigned to one tour only.

-The tournaments are ranked using the Official World Golf Ranking strength of field ("total event ranking").
-Tournaments must have a minimum event ranking of 40.
-The ranking is based on the previous year's event ranking so that the list of qualifying events can be determined in advance.
-New events can be included if they are expected to have an event ranking of at least 40.
+The tournaments were ranked using the Official World Golf Ranking strength of field ("total event ranking").
+Tournaments had a minimum event ranking of 40.
+The ranking was based on the previous year's event ranking so the list of qualifying events could be determined in advance.
+New events could be included if they were expected to have an event ranking of at least 40.

-Further players gain entry through their position in the current seasons Order of Merit.
-Six players from China are selected while any player ranked in the world top 50 is also given an entry.
-If the field size is less than 78, further entries are selected from winners of additional tournaments not already considered, players ranked outside the world top 50, and the players further down the Order of Merit lists.
+Further players gained entry through their position in the current seasons Order of Merit.
+Six players from China were selected, while any player ranked in the world top 50 was also given an entry.
+If the field size was less than 78, further entries were selected from winners of additional tournaments not already considered, players ranked outside the world top 50, and the players further down the Order of Merit lists.